dongchanlim/Capstone_Coca_Cola/README.md

 ---
 ## My contribution to the project

+As a team member of this project, I mainly contributed to the project with:

-- Implemented the data preprocessing for predictive modeling
+- Implemented the data preprocessing and cleansing data for predictive modeling
 - Built the regression models to predict when is the next breakdown point based on the historical data
 - Structured and organized the teamwork virtual environment using online tools such as Google docs, Trello, and Teams
 - Designed the team presentation and  the compelling pitching notes.